zacfukuda/graphql-mongo/Basic/README.md

 ## Scripts

-- query: Retrieves data from database.
+- `yarn query`: Retrieves data from database.
-- query2: Does same as `query`.
+- `yarn query2`: Does same as `query` script.
-- mutate: Adds new data to database.
+- `yarn mutate`: Adds new data to database.
-- mutate2: Does same as `mutate`.
+- `yarn mutate2`: Does same as `mutate`.
-- mutateRemove: Remove particular data(one document) that matches arguments from database.
+- `yarn mutateRemove`: Remove particular data(one document) that matches arguments from database.
 - mutateRemove2: Does same as `mutateRemove`.

 ```bash